 The George Café in Newnham is owned by Camphill Village Trust (CVT), a nationwide charity providing residential care for adults with special needs.
 Originally created to offer employment for nearby Camphill residents, The George was a much-loved and well-used local venue for many years, but gradually fell into decline, mainly as a result of changed priorities within CVT.

 In early 2018, CVT announced that it would be closing the café.
 Worried about the impact on the village, a group of us decided it was time to act.
 After campaigning successfully for it to be registered as an Asset of Community Value we began to explore the possibility of buying it for the local community.
 In early 2019 we formed ourselves into a community benefit society (NoSCBS Ltd) and launched a campaign to raise £500,000 to turn The George into a multi-purpose social hub.

 The Community Share Offer

-Armed with our business plan (see right), in March 2019 we launched a community share offer which raised nearly £150,000.
-With additional money from grants, social investment loans and fundraising, we went on to make an offer of £350,000 for the building in the summer of last year.
-Much to our disappointment, this was rejected by the vendors, and in September 2019 the property went on the open market for £400,000.
+With support from local people we raised nearly £150,000 in community shares.
+With additional money from grants, social investment loans and fundraising, we went on to make an offer of £350,000 for the building.
+Disappointingly, this was rejected by the vendors, and in September 2019 the property went on the open market for £400,000.

 Since that time the building has remained empty and neglected, and the owners have shown very little inclination to drop the price.
-As far as we know, no other buyers have come forward.
+However, the Community Asset listing remains in place, and so far no other buyers have come forward.

 The impact of Coronavirus

-We still believe that The George could be a highly successful community business, and we are continuing to explore new ideas that could revitalise The George and make our community more resilient when the immediate threat from Coronavirus is over.
+We still believe that The George could be a highly successful community business, and we are continuing to explore new ideas that could revitalise The George and make our community more resilient as we emerge from the pandemic.

 WATCH THIS SPACE!